Improving Family Health and Wellbeing

 This exciting module explores overarching principles of health and wellbeing and will enable you to relate these directly to individuals through the use of a family case study.

-By completing this module therefore you will learn how you can make a difference and improve the lives of others, through your own holistic, evidence-based professional practice.
-The aim of this innovative module is to give you an understanding of the context of health and social care delivery within the United Kingdom and how a number of different professionals and services interact to meet the needs of individuals.
+By completing this you will learn how you can make a difference and improve the lives of others, through your own holistic, evidence-based professional practice

 What will you study?

-The course is based around a family unit and you will adopt a holistic approach to exploring the health and wellbeing needs family and the individuals within it.
+The programme is based around a family and you will adopt a holistic approach to exploring the health and wellbeing needs of the family and each individual within it.
 Through this exciting and interactive learning programme you will work with other students from a range of countries, courses, and on a number of different activities which have been designed to develop both your knowledge and non-technical skills and thus support your development as a “highly employable” graduate.

 Faculty: Health, Education and Life Sciences